kyleramirez/spatial-finder/proof-of-concept/README.md

      ```
    - Replace `your_token_here` with your actual Hugging Face token

-   **Note**: Without the token, the tool will use a single "Default Speaker" for all transcriptions.
+   **Note**: The HuggingFace token is required for speaker diarization.
+The tool will fail to start without it.

 ## Usage